 Boy, 14, released on bail after girl, 7, killed in motorcycle hit-and-run

-Boy arrested on suspicion of causing death by dangerous driving after Katniss Seleznev was killed in West Midlands on Thursday
+Youth arrested on suspicion of causing death by dangerous driving after Katniss Seleznev was killed in West Midlands

 Flowers, balloons and teddies have been placed at the scene of a crash which left the seven-year-old girl dead in Walsall